local-projects/prepMac/README.md

 # prepMac

-A bash script that takes care of the following things for preparing a machine-
+A simple bash script that takes care of the following things for preparing a machine for exhibition use:

-- Empties Dock and adds Safari, System Preferences, and Terminal icons.
+- Completely empties Dock then adds Safari, System Preferences, and Terminal shortcuts.
 - Disables "Crash Reporting" dialog.
 - Disables "Reopen Windows?" shutdown dialog.
 - Disables application state restoration dialog.